glouppe/info8006-introduction-to-ai/pacman/README.md

 ### API

-You must implement your agent as `PacmanAgent` agent, following the template of `pacmanagent.py`.
+You must implement your agent as a `PacmanAgent` class, following the template of `pacmanagent.py`.
 The core of your algorithm should be implemented or called within the `get_action` method.
-This method methods receives the current state `s` of the game and should return the action to take.
+This method method receives the current state `s` of the game and should return the action to take.

 Useful methods of the state are specified below: